sunehachoudhary/VeriAI/README.md

 ## 👨‍💻 Author

-Developed with passion using the MERN Stack to create a secure, scalable, and intelligent content verification platform.
+Developed with passion using the MERN Stack to create a secure, scalable, and intelligent content verification

-### ⭐ If you found this project useful, consider giving it a star!